 -Plan an agenda for the meeting tomorrow night with my VBS workers.

 -Consider who might be gifted enough to handle our nursery for the upcoming year.

--Stare at the room I’m creating for my crafting adventures, and rearrange it in my head a hundred times or so–for maximum efficiency, you see.
+-Stare at the room I’m creating for my crafting adventures, and rearrange it in my head a hundred times or so.

--Pray for my grandboys, my kids, my precious husband. (should have done that first!)
+-Pray for my grands, my kids, my precious husband. (hmmm, should have done that first!)

 -Place that order for Bible study books for the youth group.